alex-mcfadden/vcf-annotation-tool/README.md

 ## Usage

 This tool expects an input VCF file made from the [GrCh37](https://grch37.ensembl.org/index.html) reference genome.
-The tool will annotate each variant in the VCF file by accessing the [Ensembl REST API](https://grch37.rest.ensembl.org) to retrieve the following information:
+The tool will annotate each variant in the VCF file by accessing the [Ensembl REST API](https://grch37.rest.ensembl.org) to retrieve variant effect information (see Output below for details).

-- HGVS notation
-- Gene Symbol
-- Minor Allele Frequency (MAF)

 This data is collected and returned as a comma-separated values, either as a CSV file or as stdout if no filename is supplied (this allows the user to pipe the output to another program).